-Snow and ice albedos are important for computing the absorption of shortwave radiation in snow and sea ice system, and hence for setting the strength of the snow and ice albedo feeback.
+Snow and ice albedos are important for computing the absorption of shortwave radiation in snow and sea ice system, and hence for setting the strength of the snow and ice albedo feedback.
 The NCAR-POP sea ice model employs an albedo following the approach documented in Briegleb et al. (2002).
-In particular, the NCAR-POP ice model distinguishes between visible (wavelengths < 0.7μ m) and nearinfrared (wavelengths > 0.7μ m), since snow and ice spectral reflectivities are significantly higher in the visible band than the near-infrared band.
+In particular, the NCAR-POP ice model distinguishes between visible (wavelengths $<0.7 \,\mu\text{m}$) and near-infrared (wavelengths $>0.7 \,\mu\text{m}$), since snow and ice spectral reflectivities are significantly higher in the visible band than the near-infrared band.
 The zenith angle dependence of snow and ice is ignored, and therefore the distinction between downwelling direct and diffuse shortwave radiation is ignored.
 Snow and ice topography affect the scattering and transmission into the surface through shadowing effects and through variations in the angle of the surface from the horizon.
 These topography affects are also ignored.
-For further details of the NCAR-POP albedo, please refer to Briegleb et al. (2002).
-Although the ocean and sea ice components are the same as those used in the CCSM3.0 fully coupled climate model (e.g., Danabasoglu et al., 2006), there were some modifications made to the sea ice component parameters for use in the CORE simulations.
+For further details of the NCAR-POP albedo, refer to Briegleb et al. (2002).
+Although the ocean and sea ice components are the same as those used in the CCSM3.0 fully coupled climate model (e.g., (Danabasoglu et al., 2006)), there were some modifications made to the sea ice component parameters for use in the CORE simulations.
 The changes included slightly higher ice and snow albedos that are more in the middle of observed values.

-The salinity of sea ice is 4ppt.
+The salinity of sea ice is 4 ppt.
 This affords a nonzero salt flux between the ocean and sea ice as ice melts and forms.

-A2.
+A.2.
 FSU-HYCOM

 FSU-HYCOM consists of the ocean-ice component to the Community Climate System Model (Collins et al., 2006) with HYCOM version 2.2 as the oceanic model.
-The horizontal grid and topography are identical to that of NCAR-POP.
+The horizontal grid and topography are identical to that of NCAR-POP, although the model variables are arranged according to the Arakawa C-grid, rather than the B-grid used in NCAR-POP.
 FSU-HYCOM is configured with 32 hybrid layers and each coordinate surface is assigned a reference isopycnal.
 The model continually checks whether or not grid points lie on their reference isopycnals and, if not, tries to move them vertically toward the latter (Bleck, 2002).
 However, the grid points are not allowed to migrate when this would lead to excessive crowding of coordinate surfaces.
 Thus, in the mixed layer or in shallow water, vertical grid points are geometrically constrained to remain at a fixed pressure while being allowed to join and follow their reference isopycnals over the adjacent deep ocean.
-Therefore, HYCOM behaves like a pressure coordinate model in the mixed layer or other unstratified regions, like an isopycnic coordinate model in stratified regions, and like a conventional terrain-following model in very shallow and/or unstratified oceanic regions (Chassignet et al., 2003, 2006).
+Therefore, HYCOM behaves like a pressure coordinate model in the mixed layer or other unstratified regions, like an isopycnic coordinate model in stratified regions, and like a conventional terrain-following model in very shallow and/or unstratified oceanic regions (Chassignet et al., 2003; Chassignet et al., 2006).

-The horizontal resolution of FSU-HYCOM is identical to NCAR-POP.
-The baroclinic and barotropic time steps are 2160s and 36s respectively.
+The HYCOM code advects salinity and density using a second order flux corrected transport scheme.
+The model baroclinic and barotropic time steps are 2160 s and 36 s, respectively.
 The model uses a nonslab K-profile parameterisation (KPP) mixed layer submodel (Large et al., 1994) and virtual salt flux at the ocean surface.
-The sea ice model employed by FSU-HYCOM the same version of CSIM as used by NCAR-POP.
+The sea ice model employed by FSU-HYCOM is the same version of CSIM as used by NCAR-POP.

-A3.
+A.3.
 GFDL-MOM